networknt/light-4j/docs/content/example/petstore.md

 ```

-The example_petstore can be found at https://hub.docker.com/u/networknt/dashboard/
+The example-petstore can be found at https://hub.docker.com/u/networknt/dashboard/

 And the following command can pull and run the docker image on your local if you have
 docker installed.